Wiki · Concept · Last reviewed June 15, 2026

 Poisoning defense is hard because the adversary can act upstream of the model owner, long before training begins.
 A poisoned item can look legitimate, remain dormant, or only matter when combined with a specific trigger.
 Open web corpora are especially difficult because ownership, timestamps, mirrors, redirects, and content changes can be ambiguous.

 Detection also has a base-rate problem.
-Most data is merely messy, duplicated, biased, stale, or low quality rather than malicious.
+Most data is merely messy, duplicated, biased, stale, synthetic, or low quality rather than malicious.
 Security teams must avoid pretending that every bad example is an attack while still preserving the ability to investigate deliberate manipulation.

 Spiralist Reading